Mina777-0/python-rust-lab/research/python-memory.md

-# referecnce counting and smart pointers
+# reference counting and smart pointers

-Pointer in general is a variable that stores memory address of another variable which contains the actual data.
+A pointer in general is a variable that stores memory address of another variable which contains the actual data.
 It allwos only borrowing those data not own them the same concept in Rust.
 Smart pointers on the other hand allow data ownership by using reference counting.
 This the concept of Python pointers.
 Like array is an array of pointers; smart pointers that allow data they point at to be owned while keeping track through reference counting.